microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 ### Route definitions
 Multiple routes can be defined in an SF service configuration with the following parameters:
 - `YARP.Routes.<routeName>.Path` - configures path-based route matching.
-The value directly assigned to [ProxyMatch.Path](xref:Yarp.ReverseProxy.Abstractions.ProxyMatch) property and the standard route matching logic will be applied. `{**catch-all}` path may be used to route all requests.
+The value directly assigned to [RouteMatch.Path](xref:Yarp.ReverseProxy.Abstractions.RouteMatch) property and the standard route matching logic will be applied. `{**catch-all}` path may be used to route all requests.
 - `YARP.Routes.<routeName>.Hosts` - configures `Host` header based route matching.
 Multiple hosts should be separated by comma `,`.
-The value is split into a list of host names which is then directly assigned to [ProxyMatch.Hosts](xref:Yarp.ReverseProxy.Abstractions.ProxyMatch) property and the standard route matching logic will be applied.
+The value is split into a list of host names which is then directly assigned to [RouteMatch.Hosts](xref:Yarp.ReverseProxy.Abstractions.RouteMatch) property and the standard route matching logic will be applied.
 - `<routeName>` can contain an ASCII letter, a number, or '_' and '-' symbols.

 Each route requires a `Path` or `Host` (or both).
 If both of them are specified, then a request is matched to the route only when both of them are matched.